- 01 Dec 2025

 Reported Email Card

-The Reported Email contains essential metadata to help analyze the origin and authentication of the phishing email.
+The Reported Email card contains essential metadata to help analyze the origin and authentication of the phishing email.

 This card includes: